 Asset-Based Lending is directly originated private credit investments with mezzanine-like returns to either directly finance certain hard or financial assets or to invest in origination and / or servicing platforms of those hard assets.
 These asset-based opportunities can offer mezzanine-like structural downside protection as well as asset collateral, and equity-like upside that can be achieved through appreciation at the asset-level or, in the case of platforms, through growth of the enterprise value.
-Key areas of focus include, but are not limited to the Aircraft, Shipping, Renewables, Real Estate, and Consumer Finance sectors.
+Key areas of focus include, but are not limited to consumer/mortgage, hard assets, commercial, and contractual cash flow sectors.
 From time to time, the Advisor will partner with an asset operator to pursue these types of asset-based opportunities.
 Investments in this category are structured in a variety of ways, including without limitation, as senior or subordinated asset-backed securities, structured credit notes or loans, private, preferred or common equity.